 The Company leases warehouse and administrative facilities, including the Company's corporate headquarters in Los Angeles, California, from partnerships affiliated with the Marciano Trusts and certain of their affiliates.
-There were four of these leases in effect at February 1, 2014 with expiration dates ranging from 2015 to 2020.
+There were four of these leases in effect as of January 31, 2015 with expiration dates ranging from 2015 to 2020.

-Aggregate rent and property tax expense under these related party leases for fiscal 2014, fiscal 2013 and fiscal 2012 was \$5.8 million, \$5.8 million and \$5.3 million, respectively.
+Aggregate rent, common area maintenance charges and property tax expense recorded under these related party leases for fiscal 2015, fiscal 2014 and fiscal 2013 was \$5.8 million, \$6.1 million and \$5.9 million, respectively.
 The Company believes the related party lease terms have not been significantly affected by the fact that the Company and the lessors are related.
 Refer to Note 14 for more information on lease commitments.